 Be honest or provide minimal information.
 Don't do crystal ball predictions of success nor provide numerical ratings and rankings for undefined terms.
-If necessary, provide the minimal information that describes the former employee's performance.
+If necessary, provide minimal information that describes the former employee's performance.
 Whenever possible, give the employee a break and talk with the prospective employer.

 Recent figures relating to reference checking indicated that employers are taking reference checking very seriously.
 As referenced on the Society for Human Resources Management (SHRM) website, accessed 6-26-19, "In a 2018 HR.com report sponsored by the National Association of Background Screeners (NABS), 95% of surveyed employers indicated that they use one or more types of employment background screening."
-Whenever possible, give your former employees a break—when you can do so in good conscience.
+Whenever possible, give your former employees a break—when you can do so with a good conscience.